 We found that suitable arrangements were in place for medicines management, infection control, staff recruitment, and dealing with medical emergencies.
 There were systems and processes in place, and staff we spoke with understood their responsibilities to raise concerns and report incidents.
 There was a culture of reporting, sharing and learning from incidents within the organisation.
 Staff were trained and aware of their responsibilities for safeguarding vulnerable adults and child protection.
 The equipment and the environment were well maintained, and staff followed suitable infection control practices.
-However the infection control audits need to be more detailed.
 Vaccines and medicines were stored suitably and securely, and checked regularly to ensure they were within their expiry dates.